Ever wondered how these little sticky-backed beauties (stickers) are made?

-Here we focus on Sticker it’s most popular method of printing – digital inkjet printing.
+Here we focus on Sticker it’s most popular method of printing – digital offset printing.

-We start by taking rolls of print media (usually a plastic such as PVC or PET), and load it onto the printers.
+We start by taking 1000m long rolls of print media (the material you chose) and put them onto the printers.

-- UK inkjet uses UV light to instantly cure the ink
+A UV inkjet uses UV light to cure the ink instantly

 Here are some examples showing the detail that can be achieved:

-For some of our stickers, we apply a clear, protective layer to maximise the durability.
-There are many options that can be chosen but it’s really important they are compatible with the printable media and the print technology.
+For some of our stickers, we apply a transparent, protective layer to maximize durability.
+Many options can be chosen, but they must be compatible with the media and print technology.

-Laminates can be gloss, or matte, textured.
-Often the effect you choose can be personal preference, dependant on the effect you want to create.
+Laminates can be gloss, matte, or textured.
+Often the effect you choose can be personal preference, depending on the effect you want to create.

 Adding a laminate protects the printed layer giving it resistance to sunlight, scratching, chemicals, oils and most other things that can ruin a sticker.
 It’s a really effective method of protection.

-An old cutting technique would cut stickers pre-made metal ‘dies’ that looked & worked like this:
+Die cut stickers get there name from an old cutting technique would cut stickers with pre-made metal ‘dies’ that looked & worked like this:

 Print companies who use the old cutting method with metal dies tend to charge extra for bespoke shapes because the dies need to be made.
 The giveaway will be if they want to charge you a setup fee for your stickers.